davidseve/cloud-native-deployment-strategies/canary-argo-rollouts/README.md

 2. Scale canary version to 50%
 3. Scale canary version to 100%

 This is just an example.
-The key point here is that, very easily we can have the canary deployment that better fit our needs.
+The key point here is that, very easily we can have the canary deployment that better fits our needs.
 In order to make this demo faster we have not set a pause with out duration in any step, so  **Argo Rollouts** will go throw each step automatically.
-### Step 1 - Deploy canary version for 25%
+### Step 1 - Deploy canary version for 10%

-We will deploy a new version v1.1.1
-In the file `helm/quarkus-helm-umbrella/chart/values/values-canary-rollouts.yaml` under `products-blue` set `tag` value to `v.1.1.1`
+We will deploy a new version v1.1.1.
+To do it, we have to edit the file `helm/quarkus-helm-umbrella/chart/values/values-canary-rollouts.yaml` under `products-blue` set `tag` value to `v.1.1.1`

 ```yaml
 products-blue: